philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 2. Traffic is a bit more painless (you zoom past it)
 3. You get to smell your surroundings (exhaust smoke yum)

-And so I tried learning to ride one.
+And so I tried learning one.
 I was commuting to uni before this, and so decided to love my body (and sanity) more by saying _sayonara_ to all the packed and _shtingky_ jeepneys.

 That was the plan, anyway.
 Never thought it would be this hard though.
 Controlling the throttle was one thing, now I have to learn 700 different bits and parts just to 'familiarize' how the whole thing works.
 Nah fam, I don't think I will.